What is customer experience analytics?

 - Removing silos between departments to give everyone a comprehensive view of the entire customer journey and each team’s effect

 - Removing the guesswork of knowing which actions will have ROI

-Not only do your customers benefit from having a more personalized, smoother customer experience, but your business benefits.
+Not only do your customers benefit from having a more personalised, smoother customer experience, but your business benefits.
 With customers feeling like their voice is heard, with experiences that match and exceed expectations, they’re more likely to buy into your products and services.
 This is important, too.
 According to our research, 63% of consumers say businesses need to do a better job of listening to feedback.

 It’s an “outside-in” approach to taking action, getting as much feedback as possible before taking strategic steps with maximum impact to improving your customer experience.

 Creating effective segments for your target audience and understanding what they respond well to is a key part of customer experience analytics.
 The more personalised the customer experience and customer journey, the better.